 - Child (below 4ft) – Php30

-Manila residents need to prepare ID with picture and address in Manila before purchasing ticket to avail the discount.
+Manila residents need to prepare valid ID with picture and address in Manila before purchasing a ticket to avail of the discount.
 Accepted IDs include the following: New TIN ID, Voter’s ID, Driver’s license, Barangay ID, UM ID, and School ID for Manila students only.

 Manila Zoo Map and Landmarks

-The Zoo is near Manila Hospital (Ospital ng Maynila), Harrison Plaza, Paraiso ng Batang Maynila, Central Bank of the Philippines, Philippine Sports Museum, and Metropolitan Museum of Manila.
+The Zoo is very accessible, it is near Manila Hospital (Ospital ng Maynila), the old Harrison Plaza, Paraiso ng Batang Maynila, Central Bank of the Philippines, Philippine Sports Museum, and Metropolitan Museum of Manila.

 How to get to Manila Zoo by Public Transportation